EuroDreams

 EuroDreams Prizes

-The prize structure for EuroDreams has not yet been announced.
-The top two prizes will offer monthly winnings over a number of years.
-It has been reported that the jackpot could be worth €20,000 a month for 30 years, while the second prize could be as much as €2,000 a month for five years.
-When the full list of prizes is released, it will be displayed below.
+The prize structure for EuroDreams is shown below.
+The top two prizes offer monthly winnings over a number of years.
+The jackpot is worth €20,000 a month for 30 years, while the second prize is €2,000 a month for five years.
+The following tables shows the full list of prizes.

 Frequently Asked EuroDreams Questions